SynthetixLtd/developer-coding-exercise/README.md

 The application should perform the following:
 1. The application should have a search box where users can enter a query and a search button to initiate the search.
 2. The application should use the Synthetix API to search for articles based on the user's query.
-3. The search results should be displayed in a list on the page, with the title, summary, and a link to the article.
+3. The search results should be displayed in a list on the page, with the title, summary, and linking to the article.
 4. The user should be able to click on the link to view the full article inside your application.
 5. The application should have a clean and professional user interface.
 6. The application should be responsive and work well on desktop and mobile devices.